-The amounts above do not include the equity awards granted to certain of ETP's named executive officers in equity of ETE held by a partnership controlled by Mr. McReynolds.
-These awards are not issued pursuant to the ETP 2004 Unit Plan or the ETP 2008 Incentive Plan, and such awards are in the sole discretion of Mr. McReynolds.
-The grant date fair value of these awards is detailed above in the "Summary Compensation Table" and related footnotes.
+The amounts above do not include the equity awards granted to certain named executive officers in equity of ETE held by a partnership controlled by Mr. McReynolds.
+These awards are not issued pursuant to our equity incentive plans and such awards are in the sole discretion of Mr. McReynolds.
+The grant date fair value of these awards is included above in the "Summary Compensation Table" and related footnotes.